Tintia

 After finishing this article, you will be confident that you know everything there is to know about window tint laws in Texas, and you can drive your vehicle with security and confidence.

-In case any officer pulls you over, there is no need for worries as you will be informed and hopefully abide by all their regulations, and thus not be fined without reason.
+In case any officer pulls you over, there is no need to worry as you will be informed and hopefully abide by all their regulations, and thus not be fined without reason.

 Texas Window Tint Laws For Cars

-Window tint laws for Texas are as following:
+Window tint laws for Texas are as follows:

 • Front Side Windows → at least 25% of light in